bmuskalla/bmuskalla.github.io/_posts/2016-11-15-merging-nested-lists-or-arrays-with-java-8.markdown

      .collect(toList());
 {% endhighlight %}

 Have fun with `#flatMap` and let me know in the comments about how you used `#flatMap` in your scenarios.
-A great explanation of how to compose streams and some concepts behind streams can be found in Martin Fowler [Collection Pipeline](http://martinfowler.com/articles/collection-pipeline/).
+A great explanation of how to compose streams and some concepts behind streams can be found in Martin Fowler [Collection Pipeline](http://martinfowler.com/articles/collection-pipeline/).[^footnote]

+[^footnote]: Originally published on [Tasktop Blog](https://www.tasktop.com/blog/merging-nested-lists-or-arrays-with-java-8/)